Rasmussen Poll: Fewer Suspect Election Cheating Than in 2020

 * More men (48%) than women voters (37%) believe there was more cheating in the election four years ago.

-* Among those who voted for Kamala Harris, 40% said it's at least somewhat likely that the outcome of this year's election was affected by cheating, while 70% of voters for Donald Trump said there was more cheating four years ago.
+* Among those who voted for Vice President Kamala Harris, 40% said it's at least somewhat likely that the outcome of this year's election was affected by cheating, while 70% of voters for former President Donald Trump said there was more cheating four years ago.

 Brian Freeman ✉